Marriage Intentions / Marriage License

-Maine residents must apply in the town where they reside.
-The license is valid in any community in Maine for a period of 90 days from the date the Intentions are filed.
+- Maine residents must apply in the town where they reside.
+The license is valid in any community in Maine for 90 days from the date the Intentions are filed.
 Couples who maintain separate Maine residences, must apply in the community in which at least one of them resides.

-If one of the parties is a Maine resident, and the other resides out of state, both parties apply in the town of residence of the Maine resident.
-The license is valid in any community in Maine for a period of 90 days from the date the Intentions are filed.
+- If one of the parties is a Maine resident, and the other resides out of state, both parties apply in the town of residence of the Maine resident.
+The license is valid in any community in Maine for 90 days from the date the Intentions are filed.

-The license is valid for a period of 90 days from the date the Intentions are filed and is valid anywhere within the State of Maine.
+- The marriage license is valid for 90 days from the date the Intentions are filed and is valid anywhere within the State of Maine.

-The Town of Kennebunk processes marriage licenses 8am-3:30pm Monday thru Friday.
+- The Town Clerk's Office processes marriage licenses 8AM - 3:30PM Monday through Friday.

 How do I apply for a marriage license?